QList Class

 [noexcept] void QList::swap(QList<T> &other)

-Swaps list other with this list.
+Swaps this list with other.
 This operation is very fast and never fails.

 void QList::swapItemsAt(qsizetype i, qsizetype j)